nico-i/cs-nades/maps/anubis/smokes/t/a-heaven/guide.md

 ![Aim](./aim.jpg)

-2. Aim so that the -2 of the smoke reticle is aligned with the fork of this tree.
+2. Aim so that the -2 of the smoke reticle is in the top left corner of this door frame.
 3. Forward left click jump throw.

 ![Result](./result.jpg)